BA07-NINA/ARISE-MDS-sensor-portal-Pam/README.md

 ### Backend and Database Testing

 - **Datamodels tests**
-   -checks that the backend can create models in backend and database -makes sure the api works appropriately
+   - checks that the backend can create models in backend and database
+   - makes sure the api works appropriately
 - **observation tests**
-   -checks creation of models
+   - checks creation of models
-   -make sure the api endpoints related to the observations work appropriately
+   - make sure the api endpoints related to the observations work appropriately

 ### Running the backend tests
 ```bash